-Beginning on August 26, 2019 if your academic program is moving downtown, all face-to-face classes for your major or minor are offered at the downtown campus.
-Online classes, if offered by your program, will remain online.
+If your academic program is based downtown, all face-to-face classes for your major or minor are offered at the downtown campus.
+Online classes, if offered by your program, will be available online.

 How to sign up for classes at UCF Downtown:

 1.Log into myUCF

 There you’ll be able to search for your classes.